bhansconnect/alphazero-pybind11/README.md

 Building the project is pretty simple once you have the dependencies.

 1. Setup the project with `meson setup build --buildtype release`.
-For M1 macs, you probably have to add `--cross-file m1-cross-file.txt` as well.
-This is due to python and its packages still generally being installed as x86_64.

 1. Build the C++ `ninja -C build test`.
 There will be warnings, but my minimal tests should pass.
 For Windows, you may need to build through the meson wrapper with `meson compile -C build && meson test -C build`